-Lincoln Center Out of Doors festival: A summer of music and dance
+Lincoln Center Out of Doors: A summer of music and dance

-The Lincoln Center Out of Doors festival returns, offering you the chance to soak up acclaimed musical talent and dance performances for free, under swaying trees and open skies.
+The Lincoln Center Out of Doors festival returns, offering you the chance to soak up acclaimed musical talent and dance performances for free, under open skies.

 Photograph: ©Stephanie Berger